echoe/nixos_configuration/README.md

 -In general I've been able to do anything I want ... it just requires ... a lot of elbow grease.
 But you get there.
 And then hopefully you don't have to do it again.
 Also, you actually learn /how/ everything works in the process of setting this all up.

 Happy trails!

+# Possible expansions <a name="todo"></a>

+I'd love to make this be a sort of add-on you can import into your automatic configuration.nix file, like my current configuration.nix file is doing with flatpak.
+So all you would need to do is point to the new file, and everything in the configuration.nix file would be the user customization stuff.
+I'll update if I figure out how to change to that.